-Nick Glass is a rookie prison guard in a Scottish prison.
-He has been on the job six weeks with mixed results—the other guards mock and make trouble for him and the inmates don’t respect him.
-At home he has a five-year old daughter and a wife.
-His wife tends to drink too much, and is just on the backside of an affair.
-To say Nick has a little stress is an understatement.
+Nick Glass is a rookie guard in a Scottish prison.
+He’s been on the job six weeks with bad results.
+The other guards make trouble for him and he’s not respected by the inmates.
+At home he has a five year old daughter and a wife.
+A wife who’s at the tail end of an affair and drinks more than she should.

-To make things worse Nick is approached by one of the inmates and asked to mule drugs inside.
-The inmate gives him two choices: 1) make an easy buck; or 2) his little family gets hurt in a big way.
-Nick is in big trouble as he desperately tries to protect his family at home and his own life at work.
+To make things worse Nick is approached by one of the inmates and asked to mule drugs inside the prison.
+The inmate gives Nick a couple options: mule the drugs and make an easy buck, or don’t mule the drugs and his little family gets hurt.
+Nick is in big trouble because neither choice is worth having, and ultimately both his life and his families lives are in danger.

-Slammer is the sort of novel that creeps up on you in about three pages.
-It starts hard and strong and never lets up.
+Slammer is the sort of novel that creeps up on you in a hurry.
+It starts hard and strong and never lets go.
 Glass is a regular guy caught in a nasty and impossible situation.
-He doesn’t belong in the prison.
-He is a nice guy, both weak and sincere.
-He, much like his name, is prone to fracture.
-And Guthrie makes sure Glass does just that.
+He doesn’t belong in the prison, as a guard or anything else, because he’s a nice guy; weak and fear-filled.
+Nick, like his surname, is prone to fracture and Guthrie makes sure he does.

-Slammer is a wonderfully executed novel.
-It is reminiscent of Guthrie’s first novel Two-Way Split, but it is better and executed with a higher skill set.
-It is short, 263 pages, but it does not lack meaning or story.
+Reminiscent of Guthrie’s first novel Two-Way Split, but Slammer displays a higher skill set with a sharper execution.
 The prose is hardboiled, lean and smart.
-The dialogue is crisp, and the atmosphere is weighty and oppressive.
-It is a fine example of the new noir: a hopeless, distraught and shameless (in a good way) vision of human condition.
+The dialogue crisp.
+The atmosphere weighty and oppressive.
+A fine example of the new noir: a hopeless, distraught and shameless (in a good way) vision of the human condition.